Jeppe-T-K/itu-data-science-in-production/README.md

-# itu_sdse_2024
+# Data Science in Production: MLOps and Software Engineering
-Lesson overview for the ITU course Software Development and Software Engineer 2024
+Lesson overview for the ITU course Data Science in Production: MLOps and Software Engineering